How to keep Drainers from taking over your life

 Step 1: Make a list of a few things that are draining to you.

-This may include certain kinds of work, too much time alone, too much time with people, or activities and habits that are contrary to what you believe.
+This list may include certain kinds of work, too much time alone, too much time with people, or activities and habits that are contrary to what you believe.
 Spend a few minutes brainstorming and naming these drainers.
 Just naming them and being aware will help you to not get swallowed up by drainers.

 Step 2: Make a list of a few things that are life-giving to you.

 Your list may include people who are life-giving, work that inspires you, creative outlets, exercise, time alone, or time with God.
-Naming and being aware of these gainers will help you to commit to spend more time doing these things.
+Naming and being aware of these gainers will help you to commit to spending more time doing these things.

 Step 3: Look for ways to limit your drainers and expand your gainers.